Designed for kitchens.

 The point of it all

 To bring considered design to the everyday kitchen.
 Not gadgets.
 Not gimmicks.
-Things that work, look right, and earn a permanent place on the wall.
+Things that work, look right, and earn a permanent place on the wall — because we wanted exactly that ourselves.

 See the products